lalitsachan/lalitsachan.github.io/_posts/2019-12-10-Gradient-Boosting-Machines.md

 * First : $F(X_i)= f_1(X_i)+f_2(X_i) ..... f_n(X_i)$

 * Second : These individual models are not independent of each other.
-In fact each subsequent $f_j(X_i)$ tries to improve upon the individuals models added thus far.
+In fact each subsequent $f_j(X_i)$ tries to improve upon the individual models added thus far.
 In other words; every subsequent model tries to 'boost' the performance of the model built before it.

 ### <u>How is $F(X_i)$ built ?</u>